 I always recommend arriving at port the day before you sail.
 There are all kinds of things that can go wrong when you’re traveling and a tight connection on getting to your Disney Cruise is not something you want to mess with.

-For Disney cruises departing out of Port Canaveral, keep in mind that Port Canaveral is about an hour away from Orlando so getting from the MCO Airport or Walt Disney World the morning of your cruise is doable.
-If you want to be extra sure you’re where you need to be one time, there are also plenty of hotels in Port Canaveral and you’ll be just a hop, skip and a jump from the ship in the morning.
+For Disney cruises departing out of Port Canaveral, keep in mind that Port Canaveral is about an hour away from Orlando so getting from the MCO Airport or Walt Disney World the morning of your cruise is doable, although I personally wouldn't chance a day-of flight.
+I'd feel comfortable driving or taking a transfer from Walt Disney World to Port Canaveral the morning of a cruise.
+There are lots of hotels in Port Canaveral if you want to make the trip a day early and relax the night before your cruise.

 Want more info?
 Let's chat!